 Eating out often can be a recipe for weight gain if you’re not careful.
-Dr. Arthur Agatston feels that the more meals you eat outside your own home, the more likely you are to become overweight and suffer from obesity-related ailments.
-When people dine out, they tend to eat on average 500 more calories per meal than they would if they ate a similar meal at home.
-When you’re not in control of how your meals are prepared, you’re not only likely to consume more calories but also more bad fats, bad carbs, and sodium.
+Creator of the South Beach Diet, Dr. Arthur Agatston, feels that the more meals you eat outside your own home, the more likely you will be to put on pounds and possibly suffer from obesity-related ailments.
+In short, when adults dine out, they tend to eat on average 500 more calories per meal than they would if they ate a similar meal at home.
+When you’re not in control of how your meals are prepared, you’re likely to consume more calories and also more bad saturated fats, sugary and starchy carbs, and sodium.

 the restaurant carefully.